pheymann/artie/README.md

   - the two original values,
   - a set of diffs of the two values.

-Currently the framework is able to compare:
+Currently the framework is able to provide detailed compare-results for:
   - simple case classes
   - nested case classes
   - sequences of primitives or case classes
   - maps of primitives or case classes

+Everythings else will be compare by `!=` and completely reported on failure.

 If you need something else take a look [here](https://github.com/pheymann/artie/blob/master/core/src/main/scala/artie/GenericDiff.scala#L90) to get an idea how to implement it.